ThemeBoy/SportsPress/includes/sportspress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 1.8 =
+* Feature - Games Behind calculation added to equation builder.
+* Feature - Home Record and Away Record calculation added to equation builder.
+* Feature - Add option to reverse team order in events.
+* Feature - Use ajax to get players in events to improve admin page load time.
+* Tweak - Display module descriptions in admin.
+* Tweak - Change Rounding to Decimal Places for clarity.
+* Preset - Update baseball preset.
+* Localization - Use standard localization functions to improve translatability.

+= 1.7.7 =
+* Tweak - Add option to filter teams in event by competition and season with no filter as default setting.

+= 1.7.6 =
+* Fix - Modules sidebar not displaying in admin.

+= 1.7.5 =
+* Fix - Calendars empty when no teams selected.

 = 1.7.4 =
 * Feature - Filter teams by competition and season on page load when editing event.